gvwilson/sensibleadventures/iffy/iffy.md

 but they couldn't catch everything.

 Her foster mother gave her another hug.
-"You go back to sleep," she said as she stood.
+"You go back t' sleep," she said as she squeezed Iffy and then stood.
 "We can talk on this some more t'morrow."

 Iffy nodded, her eyes already closing as she lay down.